On the Complexity of Approximating Multimarginal Optimal Transport: Introduction

 The first line of algorithms are combinatorial graph algorithms~\citep{Klein-1967-Primal, Edmonds-1972-Theoretical, Hassin-1983-Minimum, Tardos-1985-Strongly, Galil-1988-Min, Goldberg-1990-Finding, Hassin-1992-Algorithms, Ervolina-1993-Two, Ervolina-1993-Canceling, Orlin-1993-Faster, Orlin-1997-Polynomial, Goldberg-1998-Beyond}.
 Indeed, the OT problem is a minimum-cost flow problem~\citep{Schrijver-2003-Combinatorial}, which has graph structure and leads to efficient combinatorial algorithms mentioned before.
 Examples include the primal-dual cost scaling algorithm~\citep{Goldberg-1990-Finding} and the network simplex algorithm~\citep{Orlin-1997-Polynomial}; see also~\citet{Daitch-2008-Faster} and~\citet{Lee-2014-Path} for some recent progresses.

-The second line of algorithms, initialized with the Sinkhorn algorithm~\citep{Cuturi-2013-Sinkhorn}, are developed for solving the OT problem through entropic regularization.
-Examples include Greenkhorn algorithm~\citep{Altschuler-2017-Near, Lin-2019-Efficient}, accelerated first-order primal-dual algorithms~\citep{Dvurechensky-2018-Computational}, accelerated Sinkhorn algorithms~\citep{Lin-2019-Efficiency, Guminov-2019-Accelerated}, and other optimization algorithms~\citep{Blanchet-2018-Towards, Jambulapati-2019-Direct, Lahn-2019-Graph}.
-Even though these algorithms are very efficient, with easy to implement routines in practice, the Sinkhorn algorithm and its accelerated variants remain as the state-of-the-art approach for the OT problem and serve as the default option in the \textsc{POT} package~\citep{Flamary-2017-Pot}.
+The second line of algorithms, initialized with the Sinkhorn algorithm~\citep{Cuturi-2013-Sinkhorn}, are developed for solving the OT problem through either entropy regularization or continuous optimization algorithmic frameworks.
+Examples include Greenkhorn algorithm~\citep{Altschuler-2017-Near, Lin-2019-Efficient}, accelerated first-order primal-dual algorithms~\citep{Dvurechensky-2018-Computational}, accelerated Sinkhorn algorithms~\citep{Lin-2019-Efficiency, Guminov-2019-Accelerated}, and some other algorithms~\citep{Blanchet-2018-Towards, Jambulapati-2019-Direct, Lahn-2019-Graph, Xie-2020-Fast}.
+Even though these algorithms are very efficient, with easy to implement routines in practice, the Sinkhorn algorithm and its accelerated variants remain as the state-of-the-art approach for the OT problem and serve as the default solver in the celebrated \textsc{POT} package~\citep{Flamary-2017-Pot}.

 \paragraph{Algorithms for the MOT problem.} While the theory for computing the OT distance has received ample attention, the theory for computing the MOT distance is still nascent.
 Since the MOT problem has the LP representation with $mn$ constraints and $n^m$ variables, it can be solved by many LP algorithms, e.g., the interior-point algorithm, whose complexity bounds are however not near-linear.
 That is to say, the dependence of $n$ is linear in $n^m$ up to the logarithmic factors.